fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 What happens during a faecal occult blood test?

-Your healthcare provider typically provides a kit for you to use at home during the test.
+Your healthcare provider typically provides a kit for you to use at home during the stool test.
 The process usually involves:

 The kit typically includes everything you need to complete the test and instructions to explain the process.
 For best results, follow the instructions that come with your test kit.